Water-Systems-Management-UCM/OpenAg_Docs/source/ModelAreas/washington/washington.rst

 reducing data dependency.
 Initial land use surveys contain approximately 200 commodities that OpenAg groups into 14 categories for modeling.
 Each category is then assigned a proxy commodity to represent the economics and water needs of the group.
 Proxies are assigned based on a combination of data availability and prominence in the overall land portfolio.
+For example, imagine a category "vegetable" that includes onions, carrots, and tomato.
+If carrot is by far the most prominent of the three (90% acreage) then we treat that entire category of land use as though it was carrots for the price, yield, costs, and water demand.
+This approach is necessary because with so many commodities data and time are not available to model every individual crop.

 .. toctree::
     :maxdepth: 2